 - Children and adults under 50: 200IU each day

 - Adults between 50 and 70 years old: 400IU each day

 - Adults over 70: 600IU each day.

 There are some people who may need more.
 Check with your doctor or pharmacist to determine the appropriate dose for you.
 Also, check if you should be taking calcium with vitamin D.

 Not usually, but taking large doses (greater than 10,000IU) daily over time can lead to high levels of calcium in the body.
 This may cause ongoing nausea and vomiting, metallic taste, muscle weakness, calcium stones in the kidneys, mental status changes and changes in heart beat.
 If you experience any of these side effects, contact your doctor.

 Your body can make just the right amount of vitamin D if you expose part of your skin to the sun for a few minutes each day.
 Check with your doctor to see if you can safely take a few minutes to get your vitamin D from the sun.
 If this is not possible for you, you will have to get it from food or supplements.
-If you have any questions about using vitamin D, contact your doctor or pharmacist.
+If you have any questions about using vitamin D, contact your doctor or pharmacist for more patient information.

 © 2009 Consumer Health Information Corporation.
 All rights reserved.